 Yours might even be lower.

-That means the vast majority of visitors are NOT ready to buy.
+That means the vast majority of visitors are NOT ready to buy and go through your sales funnel.

 For most eCommerce stores or online businesses, that’s bad news.